wmdd-seals/rmmbr/README.md

 4.  **Visit the app**

-    Your app is now running at `https://localhost:4173/rmmbr/` (don't forget the slash at the end)
+    Your app is now running at `https://localhost:4173/`

     Open it in your browser and see how the app will look like when you deploy it!